 “The least bad option is to preside over Bosnia’s inevitable gradual disintegration with a moderating hand, ensuring it happens slowly, so its citizens become accustomed to the evolving political landscape.
 We must procure its occurrence in the context of a steady increase in living standards, so that Bosnia’s people realise they have a lot to lose.
 We must keep all parties calm and moderate, to prevent outbreaks of local violence or even wholesale mobilisation.”
 [Source]

-Marko Attila Hoare, arguably amongst the most lucid and thorough of historians writing on the topics of Bosnia and the Balkans, has called this “the racist case for partition.”
+Marko Attila Hoare, among the most acclaimed historians writing on the topics of Bosnia and the Balkans, has called this “the racist case for partition.”
 In reference to William Montgomery, a former US ambassador to Bulgaria, Croatia and Serbia-Montenegro and former advisor to President Clinton on Bosnia, Hoare notes that “the supporters of appeasement/partition have long tended to justify their abandonment of principle with reference to the fact that the Balkan peoples are supposedly ‘not like us’ and don’t think like ‘we’ do, but are just a bunch of savages in the grip of ‘ancient ethnic hatreds’, to which civilised standards of right and wrong cannot be applied.”

 “In defiance of mainstream US opinion,” Hoare continues, “Clinton sided with the pro-appeasement Europeans over Bosnia.
 In the autumn 1995, he rescued Republika Srpska from the jaws of defeat and imposed the Dayton settlement on Bosnia that gave the Serb nationalists most of the territory and autonomy they wanted, and that has ensured Bosnia has never been able to function as a state since.”
 [Source]

-Now, pray tell, how long did Matthew Parrish spend in Bosnia that he has been able to make all these astute observations?
-Indeed, that he has been able to assure us of the inevitability of its dissolution; two years, 2005-2007, working “for the Office of the High Representative of Bosnia and Herzegovina (OHR).
+Now, pray tell, how long did Matthew Parish spend in Bosnia that he has been able to make all these astute observations, that he has been able to assure us of the inevitability of its dissolution?!
+Two years, 2005-2007, working “for the Office of the High Representative of Bosnia and Herzegovina (OHR).
 He was employed as the Chief Legal Adviser to the International Supervisor of Brčko, and managed a team of lawyers engaged in a range of legal and judicial reform projects.”
 Managing a team of lawyers and foreign officials, as the Iraq war demonstrated of course, is the surest way to truly understand a country and its peoples.

-Wait a minute, in 2008 Parrish told us that the independence of the RS was unrealistic.
+Wait a minute, in 2008 Parish told us that the independence of the RS was unrealistic.
 A year later, it has become “inevitable.”
 Uh, there must have been some major developments in Bosnia in that year?
 Maybe the constitution was amended or maybe some significant inter-ethnic clashes occurred?
 Except, none of that happened.
 Status-quo.
-Parrish just changed his mind.
+Parish just changed his mind.
 And with all the confidence of someone who has no interest in history, the views of 2008 Matthew have no import on the opinions of 2009 Matthew.
-Oh, I’m sorry, I mean “obvious realities on the grounds”, not hamstrung opinions.
-Silly me.

 The least bad option is to preside over Serbia’s inevitable gradual disintegration with a moderating hand, ensuring it happens slowly, so its citizens become accustomed to the evolving political landscape.
 We must procure its occurrence in the context of a steady increase in living standards, so that Serbia’s people realise they have a lot to lose.
 We must keep all parties calm and moderate, to prevent outbreaks of local violence or even wholesale mobilisation.